 You may remember from the tax-loss harvesting article that there are rules about what you can purchase immediately after selling an investment for a loss.

-For someone in the 15% tax bracket or below, tax-gain harvesting is a no-brainer.
-Just make sure that you don’t sell too many investments and end up getting bumped up to a higher tax bracket.
+For someone in the 0% tax bracket for qualified dividends and long-term capital gains, tax-gain harvesting is a no-brainer.
+Just make sure that you don’t sell so many investments that you end up getting bumped up to a higher tax bracket!